maddsua/ssg-assets/README.md

 Makes a bunch of avif and webp files from jpeg's and png's.

-If you're using Netlify, be sure to enable netlify-plugin-cache to speed up builds in TIMES
+If you're using Netlify, be sure to enable netlify-plugin-cache to get the max speeed out of builds!

 ## Config: